 The aggregate interference power level from AM(OR)S transmissions is calculated for all successive positions of the satellite when it flies over the area of interest.
 The complete satellite orbit is divided in 1 000 evenly spread sample points.
 The area of interest is limited by the 90th and the 235th sample points so that 146 aggregate interference values can be generated per revolution of the satellite.

 In order to achieve statistical significance, the same revolution is repeated until 1 000 000 samples are obtained i.e., the revolution is repeated 6 849 times.
-Finally, an ECDF curve is drawn and compared against the protection criterion of EESS (passive) highlighted in section A2.5.3 of this Report, according to which at most 0.1% of the samples should be below −139 dBm measured in the band 22.21-22.31 GHz.
+Finally, an ECDF curve is drawn and compared against the protection criterion of EESS (passive) highlighted in section A2.5.3 of this Report, according to which at most 0.1% of the samples should be above −139 dBm measured in the band 22.21-22.31 GHz.

 Figure A9-5